Purchasing Power Parities

 PPPs for a given year (t) are published in four steps:

 PPPs are always released by Eurostat in June and December.
-The exact publication date is determined a few months in advance, upon consultation of the national accounts release calendar.
+The exact publication date is determined a few months in advance.

 |Coherence and comparability|